A Brief History of the Hash House Harriers

 MODERN HARRIERS

 Hashing in Kuala Lumpur was suspended during the World War II occupation by Japanese forces, but then reestablished after peace returned.
 It wasn’t long before the hash began slowly spreading around the world.
-Former members of the original Hash House Harriers started a hash in 1947 near Milan, Italy, but it wasn’t until 1962 that the next group was formed in Singapore.
-The Singapore Hash was gradually followed by others until in 1973 there were approximately 35 hashes in 14 countries.
+Former members of the original Hash House Harriers started a hash in 1947 near Milan, Italy, but it wasn’t until 1962 that the next group was formed in Singapore by Ian Cumming.
+He may have been the instrumental in expanding Hashing beyond Kuala Lumpur.
+Remember, this is 25 years after the founding & only one other Hash had been attempted by then.
+The Singapore Hash was gradually followed by many others and by 1973 there were approximately 35 hashes in 14 countries.

 Subsequently, the hash began spreading like wildfire and the number of hashes soon climbed into the hundreds by the early 1980s.
-Today (2002) there are some 1,900 active hashes in over 180 countries, including approximately 390 in the United States.
+By 2002 there were some 1,900 active hashes in over 180 countries, including approximately 390 in the United States.

 How It Really Got Going – The Official History